 Brown Recluse Spider Myths Busted by U.S. Pest Protection – Brown recluse spiders (species Loxosceles reclusa) have a reputation of being one of the most dangerous spiders in the United States.
-There are many things the general public may misunderstand about this spider.
+There are many misconceptions the general public has about the brown recluse spider.
 The brown recluse may be a concern as a pest in your home.
 There are some interesting myths and misunderstandings that confuse people.

 Myth-busting facts about Brown Recluse whereabouts